OiHamza-zz/DailyNASA/README.md

 Our app is going to be hosted on [Glitch](https://glitch.com/~dailynasa), so we won't be doing much except making sure our app is properly configured.

-Once this project has been remixed and the `.env` file's keys and tokens properly configured, we'll schedule a cron-job to make our app Tweet.
+Once our project has been remixed and the `.env` file's keys and tokens properly configured, we'll schedule a cron-job to make our app Tweet.
 A cron-job is essentially an automated wake-up call.

 How does the code work exactly?